JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-10-22-theming-your-custom-views-through-the-context.md

 The key implication for this fact is that you must take care of using the closest `Context` whenever you're inflating your own views **in code**.
 Same for dialogs and everything.
 Otherwise they can potentially skip the theme needed.

-Here's how you can use by yourself, in case you don't have some specific `Views` directly linked to the proper `Context` because reasons, or you want to override it from code.
+Here's how you can use it by yourself, in case you don't have some specific `Views` directly linked to the proper `Context` because reasons, or you want to override it from code.

 ```kotlin
 val themedContext = ContextThemeWrapper(